haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   exist several cryptographic techniques that can be useful in different scenarios.
-  - Imagine a protocol that accepts a financial
+  - Imagine a protocol that accepts a financial transaction only if it has been signed by Alice.
+    In order to reduce the impact of an attack on Alice, we can, instead, change the protocol to accept (on the same transaction) a number `n` of signatures from `n` different public keys, including Alice's.
+An attacker would have to compromise all n signatures in order to forge a valid transaction!
+Such systems are called **multi-signature** (often shortened as
+    **multi-sig**) and are widely adopted in the cryptocurrency space.
+  - Some signature schemes (like the **BLS** signature scheme) can compress several signatures down to a single one.
+This is called **signature aggregation**.
+Some *multi-signature* schemes go even further in the compression by allowing the `n` public keys to be aggregated into a single public key.
+This technique is called *distributed key generation* (*DKG*) and is part of a field of cryptography called
+    **secure multi-party computation**.
+  - DKG lets `n` participants collaboratively compute a public key without ever having the associated private key in the clear during the process (unlike SSS, there is no dealer).
+    If participants want to sign a message, they can then collaboratively create a signature using
+    each participant's private shares, which can be verified using the public key they previously created.
+Again, the private key never exists physically, preventing the single point of
+    failure problem SSS has.

 ## Secure transport

 ## End-to-end encryption